The Death of Jean DeWolff: Reception

+Scoot Allan of Screen Rant named "The Death of Jean DeWolff" one of the "most important Spider-Man stories," saying the storyline explores how Jean DeWolff's death, one of the few law employees close to Spider-Man, impacts citizens, superheroes, and police officers from New York City.
+Jordan Iacobucci of Comic Book Resources called the storyline one of the "best comics" with a dark ending.
+Joe Garza of /Film described it as one of the best Spider-Man comic books, and called it "surprisingly layered and delves deep into such themes as revenge and the effectiveness of the criminal justice system."
+Benjamin Falbo of Looper hoped to see "The Death of Jean DeWolff" being approached in the Marvel Cinematic Universe, asserting, "a smaller and grittier story would be an interesting change of pace."

 Repercussions

 "Mayhem!"

 "The Death of Jean DeWolff" includes a subplot involving a thief dressed as Santa Claus.
 This storyline was resolved in Peter Parker, the Spectacular Spider-Man #112 (Mar.
 1986); in this same issue, it is revealed that Ernie Popchik was released from jail after the grand jury refused to indict him.
 In "Mayhem!"
 (Peter Parker, the Spectacular Spider-Man #113, Apr.
 1986), Mr. Popchik, hounded by the media, returns to Aunt May's boarding home.
 The muggers he shot at, seeking revenge, break into the home and take Mr. Popchik, Aunt May, and the other boarders hostage.
 Spider-Man manages to subdue three of the muggers before defeating the leader by webbing his gun.
 Aunt May's fiancé, Nathan Lubensky, opens the blinds, and a police sniper outside shoots and kills the leader.
 Aunt May is unnerved by Nathan's actions, which led to the youth being killed unnecessarily.
 Mr. Popchik feels guilty for causing the situation and leaves Aunt May's home.